 Friends of Ebonie, LLC

 Friends of Ebonie, LLC is the millennial diversity consulting boutique bridging the gap between black millennials and younger Gen X-ers (all ages 25-40) and non-profit organizations seeking to increase diversity engagement.
-Our goal is to be the conduit for social impact organizations and young diverse stakeholders to understand one another and work together to solve the nation’s most pressing issues.
+We create, unique opportunities for nonprofits and young, black professionals to learn from one another and work together to solve the nation’s most pressing issues.